RiyaBarapatre/RiyaBarapatre/README.md

 Hello, I am Riya Barapatre

-I am proficient in Python, Data Structures, SQL, Power BI, Tableau, HTML, Azure Databricks, and AWS EC2.
+I am proficient in Python, Java, Data Structures, SQL, Power BI, Tableau, HTML, Azure Databricks, and AWS EC2.
 Additionally, I possess strong software development engineering (SDE) skills, including proficiency in designing, developing, and deploying scalable applications.

 My experience at Cognizant as a Programmer Analyst Trainee has equipped me with a solid foundation in analyzing complex data sets, developing efficient software solutions, and solving intricate problems.
 I have successfully collaborated with cross-functional teams on diverse projects, demonstrating my ability to adapt and thrive in dynamic environments.